The Univalence Principle: Derivatives of signatures and diagram structures

 Similarly, $\Struc{\LcatE}$ is (isomorphic to)

 These are exactly as we claimed in \cref{def:structures-lcat-lcate}. \end{example}

 Essentially by definition, $\rfunc{\L}{\Ustrict}$ is a ``weak classifier'' for Reedy fibrant diagrams, in that every Reedy fibrant diagram on $\L$ is a pullback of a generic one over $\rfunc{\L}{\Ustrict}$.
 However, this pullback is not in general unique.
 By contrast, $\Struc{\L}$ is a \emph{strong} classifier of Reedy fibrant diagrams, in the same way that the fibrant universe $\U$ is a strong classifier of types.
-This is a consequence of the following result, which we will prove in \cref{sec:structures}.
+This is a consequence of \cref{prop:uni1-folds} below, which we will prove in \cref{sec:structures} as \cref{prop:uni1} more generally for functorial signatures.

 \begin{definition} A morphism $f:M\to N$ of Reedy fibrant diagrams is a \defemph{levelwise equivalence} if each commutative square